 Davis Bacon.
 Davis-Bacon applies to Second Component PBRA conversions to the same extent it would apply if the conversion were a PBV conversion.
 See PIH Notice entitled “Applicability of Davis-Bacon Labor Requirements to Projects Selected as Existing Housing Under the Section 8 Project-Based Voucher Program – Guidance,” in 80 Federal Register 12511, March 9, 2015.

 Under-occupied Units Converting to PBRA.
-If at the time of conversion, an eligible family assisted under the HAP contract is occupying a unit that is larger than appropriate because of the family’s composition, the family will be permitted to continue to occupy the unit until such time as an appropriate-sized unit becomes available in accordance with 24 CFR § 880.605.
+If at the time of conversion, an eligible family assisted under the HAP Contract is occupying a unit that is larger than appropriate because of the family’s composition, the family will be permitted to continue to occupy the unit until such time as an appropriate-sized unit becomes available in accordance with 24 CFR § 880.605.
 When an appropriate-sized unit becomes available, the family living in the oversized unit must move to the appropriate-sized unit within a reasonable amount of time.
 This protection to single persons who are elderly or disabled, regardless of the unit size.
-Residents of under-occupied units that are single individuals who are not elderly or disabled cannot be included in the HAP contract.
+Residents of under-occupied units that are single individuals who are not elderly or disabled cannot be included in the HAP Contract.

 Processing Requirements for Prospective Conversions